thuynh1/Pixel-Sketch/README.md

-# Etch-a-Sketch
+# Pixel-Sketch

-Simple Web Etch-a-Sketch.
+Simple Web Etch-a-Sketch clone!

 ## Usage
 Open `index.html` in a Browser (tested on Chrome, Firefox and Safari)